Market Design for Capacity Sharing in Networks: The static basic model

-\begin{proposition} A market equilibrium $\(\xbaropt, \popt, \tollopt\)$ exists if and only if \eqref{eq:LP1bar} has an optimal integer solution.
-Any optimal integer solution $\xbaropt$ of \eqref{eq:LP1bar} is an equilibrium trip vector, and any optimal solution $\(\uopt, \tollopt\)$ of \eqref{eq:D1bar} is an equilibrium utility vector and an equilibrium edge price vector.
+\begin{proposition} A market equilibrium $\(\xbaropt, \popt, \tollopt\)$ exists if and only if \eqref{eq:LP1bar} has an integer optimal solution.
+Any integer optimal solution $\xbaropt$ of \eqref{eq:LP1bar} is an equilibrium trip allocation vector, and any optimal solution $\(\uopt, \tollopt\)$ of \eqref{eq:D1bar} is an equilibrium utility vector and an equilibrium edge price vector.
 The equilibrium payment vector $\popt$ is given by:

 \end{proposition}